Frequently Asked Questions

 In addition to determining that the applicant can demonstrate control of the website domain contained in the SSL certificate order, the vendor is required to independently validate certain pieces of information about the applicant's business entity contained in the certificate order, including legal business name and registry number, business locality and phone number.
 This validation process is most often completed by the vendor using publicly-available third-party websites such as government business registration databases, the Dun & Bradstreet registry, and/or acceptable online telephone directories.
 If the vendor is unable to validate the information using these online resources, the applicant will be contacted and asked to provide acceptable documentation to the vendor.

 EV certificates involve the highest level of SSL certificate validation.
 To issue EV certificates, the vendor is required to determine domain control, and to independently validate extensive information about the applicant's business entity and the employment status of the certificate applicant.
 Dun & Bradstreet records and online government databases are typically used.
 If the applicant's business does not have verifiable online business information, a Professional Opinion Letter (POL) can be submitted to the vendor, which need to contain all the specified information and be signed by a lawyer or certified public accountant located in the business entity's locality.
-Among the features of EV certificates is the Green Address Bar within the web browser's URL window, containing the name of the company for easy customer reference and assurance.

 Code Signing Certificates have two types of validation: individual and organization.
 Individual code signing certificates require the certificate applicant to submit a notarized ID form with acceptable forms of governmentally-issued photo identification which must be attested by a lawyer, professional accountant, or public notary.
 The vendor is often able to validate organization code signing certificate applicants using online business registry databases; otherwise the applicant must submit business registry documentation.